Fashion Killa

 "Fashion Killa" is a song by American rapper ASAP Rocky.
 It was serviced to urban contemporary radio in the United States in November 2013, as the fourth single from his debut studio album, Long.
 Live.
 ASAP (2013).
 The song was produced by both Hector Delgado and ASAP Rocky, credited under the pseudonym Lord Flacko, with co-production by Friendzone.
 It samples "Mr. Yeah" by The-Dream, from his 2009 album Love vs. Money.

 Critical reception

 "Fashion Killa" garnered mixed reviews from music critics.
 Jesal Padania of RapReviews felt the track didn't belong on the album, calling it "a blatantly fawning song for the ladies that doesn't earn its place at the table."
 Roman Cooper of HipHopDX called it "a rare misstep as Rocky’s ambitions become a little too plastic and glossy."
 Alexis Petridis of The Guardian felt that the lyrics and their delivery showed that Rocky "has absolutely nothing to say" about designer clothes.
 Andrew Nosnitsky of Spin praised the song for calling back to Rocky's mixtape because of how its "angelic vocals skitter brilliantly."
-Nathan Slavik of DJBooth gave faint praise to "Fashion Killa", saying that its "certainly at least designed to appeal to the ladies."
+Nathan Slavik of DJBooth gave faint praise to "Fashion Killa", saying that it was "certainly at least designed to appeal to the ladies."